NEW: US general says economic pressure will be enough to stop N. Korean threats

 The annual drills antagonize Pyongyang which see the exercises as practice for an invasion, however the US and South Korea maintain they are purely defensive.

-As tensions escalate, South Korean President Moon Jae-in promised his citizens last week there “will be no war on the Korean Peninsula ever again.”
+Dunford’s statement came as South Korean President Moon Jae-in promised his citizens Thursday there “will be no war on the Korean peninsula ever again.”

-Moon, who took office in May, announced on his 100th day in office that US and South Korean policies are aligned on North Korea.
+Moon, who took office in May, told a news conference to mark his 100th day in office that US and South Korean policies are aligned on North Korea.

-President Trump assured South Korea he would consult with them before making any military decisions on North Korea, according to Moon.
+He said US President Donald Trump had assured South Korea he would consult with them before making any military decisions on North Korea.

 “Against North Korea, even with extreme pressure, it has to be solved peacefully and our opinion and US opinion about this matter is not different,” Moon said.